G1tHubLloyd/my-client/README.md

 - Movie images currently use public poster URLs.
 - Replace mock data in `src/App.jsx` and `src/components/main-view/main-view.jsx` with API calls later.
 - If you only use `react-router-dom`, you can remove `react-router` from dependencies.
+- Favorites persistence: stored per user in `localStorage` under `favorites:<username>` and loaded on login.
+- Movie card images use `object-fit: contain` with a max height to show full posters.

 ## Git
 - Work happens on branch `routing-refactor`.